Student Organization Board Turnover Checklist

 The Office of Student Affairs organizes an Open House in which all interested student organizations may participate.
 Tables are staffed by current group members, who are there to talk with students interested in that particular group.
 The Open House normally happens during the first few weeks of the fall semester.
 No registration is required to reserve a table; participation is on a first-come, first-served basis.
 More information regarding the Open House will be circulated via lsleaders.

-The Office of Student Affairs maintains a list of the officers for all Law School's student organizations.
-Each fall, after a group holds its elections to get interested 1Ls on the board, the group must send a complete list of the board members for the academic year to the Office of Student Affairs.
+The Office of Student Life maintains a list of the officers for all Law School's student organizations.
+Each fall, after a group holds its elections to get interested 1Ls on the board, the group must send a complete list of the board members for the academic year to the Office of Student Life.
 The information that should be provided is the board member's name, uniqname, and the office that person holds.

 There are many bulletin boards located around Hutchins Hall.
 Make sure that you have posted your flyer on the right one, and that you've included contact information in case we need to reach you.